konstantinjdobler/score-lab/README.md

 </p>
 </details>

 You can uncomment the `echo` lines to verify that the snippet is working correctly.
-Relaod the `.bashrc` with `source ~/.bashrc`.
+Reload the `.bashrc` with `source ~/.bashrc`.

 ### Creating environments and installing packages
 For `x86_64`, you can continue as you are used to.
 For `ppc64le` please follow this guide.